Pantex Orientation

 Management Rights

-International President Lonnie Stephenson
+International President Kenneth Cooper

 7th District V.P.
-Steve Spears
+Christian Wagner

 The IBEW Constitution

-The constitution is the foundation of our Brotherhood.
-It is a document that is binding to all Local Unions who belong to the International Brotherhood of Electrical Workers.
-The constitution spells out the rules of the IBEW.
-It establishes the processes and procedures for the International Officers and District Officers.
-Every 5 years the IBEW holds a Constitutional Convention.
-Delegates are elected by the membership of each Local Union to attend.
-Any amendments or proposals for new rules are introduced, debated and voted on by the delegates at the Convention.
+The Constitution is the foundation of our Brotherhood.
+It is a document that is binding on all Local Unions that belong to the International Brotherhood of Electrical Workers.
+The Constitution spells out the rules of the IBEW.
+It establishes the processes and procedures for International Officers, District Officers, Local Unions, elections, trials, appeals, and other matters.

 Local 602 By-laws